M-o-a-T/moat/README.rst

 1 0 - OK here they are
 1 0 - ONE
 1 0 - TWO
-1 1 - NB: Oops I think I missed some here
+1 1 - Missed some
 1 0 - FIVE
 0 0 - that's all